aterenin/HugeFileProcessor-Scala/README.md

 # HugeFileProcessor-Scala
-An utility to randomize and split really huge (100+ GB) text files.

 This is a Scala port of Mikhail Barg's original C# utility, allowing it to easily run on Linux and Mac OS X systems (and anywhere else supporting the JVM).
 It contains no dependencies, other than the base Java and Scala libraries, and a fat jar can easily be created with sbt assembly.
 The remainder of this readme is the same as in Mikhail Barg's C# version.

+# HugeFileProcessor

+An utility to randomize and split really huge (100+ GB) text files.

 # Motivation
 While doing some Machine Learning stuff, I've stumpled upon a need to process (mostly shuffle and split) **really huge** text files.
 Where "huge" might mean hundreds of gigabytes.
 For example the easiest way to feed data to [CNTK](https://github.com/Microsoft/CNTK) is using a text file.
 I've was amazed that I was not able to find any tool capable of suffling a huge file without loading it whole into RAM.
 So I wrote my own.
 Here it is.